ankitects/anki-manual/src/platform/windows/startup-issues.md

 `C:\Program Files\Anki` and `C:\Program Files (x86)\Anki`), they may be left in a
 non-working state, and Anki may refuse to start without showing an error message.

-Try uninstalling all copies - from Windows Settings > Apps & features (or Apps > Installed apps), or by running `uninstall.exe` in each Anki program folder.
+Try uninstalling all copies of Anki from your computer.
+To do this, find them in Windows Settings > Apps & features (or Apps > Installed apps) and uninstall, or run `uninstall.exe` in each Anki program folder.
 Afterward, install Anki again.

 ## Debugging